-When artist William Cochran first made his proposal — to paint a new bridge on top of the old one — the idea seemed far-fetched.
+When artist William Cochran first proposed to paint a new bridge on top of the old one, the idea seemed far-fetched.
 But Cochran had already become known for his landmark murals in Frederick, and the project began despite public controversy.

 With the help of a local group called Shared Vision, Cochran invited the 175,000 residents of downtown Frederick to contribute ideas for the bridge’s decorations — and thousands of them came pouring in.
 These ideas became the focus of the project, and work began.

 The artist’s vision of the Community Bridge Mural

 From the inception of the Community Bridge mural project, Cochran saw it as a way to build connections within the town of Frederick, Maryland, and to symbolize the more significant connections between people on a larger scale.

 The images and symbols he and his team incorporated into this amazing mural all represent various concepts of connectedness, from a hidden door to an angel peeking out from a circular stone window.